 8. Trade and Industrial Education

 Combined with other academic offerings, the Division of Career and Technical Education assists all enrollees with career goals and high school graduation requirements.
 Students are to have a career development plan outlining courses to be taken to meet a tentative career objective and obtain a high school diploma.
-The student"s career development plan will include courses from one of the ten Career and Technical Education Pathways.
+Each student's career development plan will include courses from one of the pathways in the 2022-2023 WCPS Career Pathways